ZeroDayArcade/Pong-Homebrew-GBA/README.md

 Make sure to install the GBA tools for devkitPro.
 If you are on Windows this is usually done with the devkitPro Installer, whereas if you are using macOS or Linux you'd typically use <a href="https://devkitpro.org/wiki/devkitPro_pacman#Predefined_Groups">devkitPro Pacman on the command line</a>.
 See the link above for details.

-If you need any help getting a homebrew dev environment setup, see my guides for <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-mac">macOS</a>, <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-windows">Windows</a>, or <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-linux">Linux</a>.
+If you need any help getting a homebrew dev environment setup, see my guides for <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-mac">macOS</a>, <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-windows">Windows</a>, and <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-linux">Linux</a>.

 With devkitPro and the GBA tools installed, you're ready to go.